Lattice-QCD Calculations of TMD Soft Function Through Large-Momentum Effective Theory

 on the Coulomb gauge fixed configurations at $t'=0$ and $t_{\rm sep}$ for both the initial and final meson states. $S$ is the quark propagator from $(t',\vec{y})$ to $(t,\vec{x})$.
 Then we can construct the three point function (3pt) corresponding to the form factor in Eq.
 (2),

 The quark momentum $\vec{p}=(\vec 0_{\perp},p^z)$, and the relation $\gamma_5 S^{\dagger}(x,y)\gamma_5=S(y,x)$ have been applied for the anti-quark propagator.
 We have tested several choices of $\Gamma$, and will use the unity Dirac matrix $\Gamma=I$ as it has the best signal and describes the leading twist light-cone contribution in the large $P^z$ limit.
-Notice that the $\Gamma=\gamma_4$ case is subleading in large $P^z$ limit, although the excited state contamination might be smaller.
+Notice that the $\Gamma=\gamma_4$ case is subleading in the large $P^z$ limit and is less suitable, although the excited state contamination might be smaller.